qawemlilo/prompt/README.md

 # Simple Prompt
 > Simple commandline prompt for Node.js

 While working on a Node.js automation tool I needed to generate some files and code after gathering a few details from the user.
-Most of the modules that I found were a bit of an over-kill, all I wanted was a good old prompt (the browser type) so I decided to write this module.
+Most of the modules that I found were a bit of an over-kill, all I wanted was a good old prompt (the browser type) so I wrote this module.

 ### Installation